 Mt.
 Hood, rising 11,240′ into the bluebird sky, is crowned by eleven glaciers.
 It’s home to three ski areas, making it a great destination for skiing, even during the spring and summer months.
-There is no shortage of hiking options on Mt.
-Hood either.
+And there is no shortage of hiking or biking options in the Mt Hood National Forest.
 It is possible to enjoy stunning high alpine glacial vistas in the morning and a lush waterfall swim in the afternoon.

 Historic Timberline Lodge, sitting at 6000′ on the face of Mt Hood, is a WPA project built in the mid 1930s, constructed out of stone and wood from the surrounding forest.
 Trails into beautiful alpine lakes offer their unique view of the mountain.
 Forests and valleys are filled with wildflowers and fruit blossoms in the spring.